 - Combines shallow water and full 3D flow models in one simulation using the multi-block approach, enabling users to efficiently capture key flow details and model large domains at the same time

 - Applies the shallow water model to simulate large-scale flows where the vertical flow component is insignificant

 - Uses a full three-dimensional model to capture localized flow details where vertical pressure gradient and velocity are important

 Flooding of a Large Area

 This example describes flooding of a large area, with flow originating at a weir.
-The weir, which can be recognized as an example simulation provided with the FLOW-3D installation, is modeled with a full 3D model, while the flooded area downstream, containing several simple structures, is described with the shallow water equations.
+The weir, is an example simulation provided with the FLOW-3D installation, is modeled with a full 3D model.
+The flooded area downstream, containing several simple structures, is described with the shallow water equations.
 The two mesh blocks are adjacent to each other, i.e., they are linked.

-This example demonstrates the use of a 3D nested block to resolve a fine structure consisting of four vertical posts placed in the middle of a dry river bed.
+This example demonstrates the use of a 3D nested block to resolve a fine structure consisting of four vertical posts placed in the middle of a riverbed.
 The flow along the river is modeled with a larger containing mesh block that is a shallow water type.

-The purpose of this analysis, modeled using the hybrid shallow water model, is to simulate road drainage passage.
-The shallow water model is used to model the flow on the road and is coupled with two 3D blocks to model the drainage and the flow in the culvert boxes.
+The purpose of this analysis, modeled using the hybrid 3D/shallow water model, is to simulate road drainage passage.
+The shallow water model is used to simulate the flow on the road; it is coupled with two 3D blocks which model the drainage and the flow in the culvert boxes.